 Monitoring, viewing, and blocking SSH sessions

 Just type in the corresponding command in the search box on the right and press Enter.
-You can also search within sessions by other user actions such as typed keystrokes.
+You can also search within sessions by other user actions, such as typed keystrokes.

 Once you’ve found the session you need, double-click it to open it.

-In the opened Session Player, you can view the screen recording and metadata from the beginning of the session.
+In the Session Player, you can view the screen recording and metadata from the beginning of the session.

 If a session is still in progress, you can view what the user is doing in real time by clicking the Live button.
-The Block User button in the upper right allows you to block the user if they pose a threat.
+The Block User button in the upper right allows you to block the user manually if they pose a threat.

 Configuring alerts on suspicious user activity